 Crème Fraîche Cake with Roasted Berries and White Chocolate Buttercream Recipe

-This cake is similar to the Blackberry White Chocolate Cake found in my cookbook, but I’ve replaced the sour cream with crème fraîche,
+This cake is similar to the Blackberry White Chocolate Cake found in my cookbook (affiliate link), but I’ve replaced the sour cream with crème fraîche,

 and it is currently my favorite way to make it.
 I used Vermont Creamery crème fraîche.
 You may have a little bit of roasted fruit left over, but this would taste delicious spooned over ice cream or yogurt.
 Don’t put the extra fruit in-between the layers; the cake is too tender for all of that fruit, and it will slide around.

 1/2 cup whole milk